alienflip/zku.one-Course/week_2/README.md

 1. Explain in brief, how does the existing blockchain state transition to a new state?
 What is the advantage of using zk based verification over re-execution for state transition?
 ```
 A blockchains state transitions to a new state through a consensus mechanism.
 A list of transactions are proposed by a executing node, and then the validator nodes must come to consensus as to whether to write this `block` to the chain.
+Essentially, this duplicated checking of validity is a problem: it causes lack of privacy, high latency, compute restriction and massive persistent data loads.
+A zk blockchain could fix this: ZKP is a cryptographic technology with two interesting properties — zero knowledge and succinctness.
+On one hand, you can use it to prove that you know a secret without revealing any knowledge about that secret.
+On the other hand, you can verify a large and complex computation is done correctly
 ```
 2. Explain in brief what is a ZK VM (virtual machine) and how it works?
 ```